541.527.1800

 • adversely affect the adjacent teeth which requires extraction of both 2nd molars and wisdom teeth.

-Because of the predictably high rate of long-term pathology and significantly more expensive treatment costs later in life, dentists recommend early removal of wisdom teeth because it is a safer and lower cost alternative to waiting for problems to develop.
-We expect Zero3 TBA to be an even safer and lower cost alternative to prophylactic extraction in teens or waiting for problems to emerge later in life after wisdom teeth fully form.
-To appreciate the wide range of problems wisdom teeth routinely cause go to Wisdom Teeth Extraction Risks to see just how damaging these teeth can be!
+Because of the predictably high rate of long-term pathology and likelihood of significant treatment costs later in life, dentists recommend early removal of wisdom teeth.
+Extraction is considered to be a safer and lower-cost alternative to waiting for wisdom teeth problems to develop.
+We expect Zero3® TBA to be even safer than prophylactic extraction or the “monitor-and-treat” approach.
+To appreciate the wide range of problems wisdom teeth routinely cause, click Wisdom Teeth Extraction Risks to see just how damaging these teeth can be!

 What are the risks of having wisdom teeth prophylactically removed in adolescents?